 Figure 2: Schematic presentation of the effects of different interventions (i.e. pharmacotherapy and psychotherapy) that produce changes in the messages passing in neuronal circuits, and in individual’s personal narrative, respectively.
 It is further suggested that these influences may be modulated by quantum zeno effects (QZE) that are operational at the level of predicted precisions, which in turn may lead to mood stabilization.

 The other aspect of treatments relevant to computational principles is related to the effects of changes in individual’s behavior to its immediate environment.
 These interaction effects between a system and environment have been described in computational terms also through the free energy principle (i.e., active Bayesian inference).
-In general several types of system- environment interactions have been described including increased sampling of environment to update the information and also adjustment of internal representations – both leading to a minimization of free energy or, under some simplifying assumptions, (precision weighted) prediction errors.
-In terms of human psychology there processes are relevant phenomena like reframing and relabeling that have been successfully used in psychotherapy to alleviate symptoms of anxiety and depression.
+In general, several types of system-environment interactions have been described including increased sampling of environment to update the information and also adjustment of internal representations – both leading to a minimization of free energy or, under some simplifying assumptions, (precision weighted) prediction errors.
+In terms of human psychology these processes are relevant to cognitive therapy techniques like reframing and relabeling that have been successfully used in psychotherapy to alleviate symptoms of anxiety and depression.

 In summary, this literature provides meaningful support for the hypothesis that computational models based on concepts like active inference may be able to reliably and accurately describe individual behavior in a clinically relevant manner.
 These behaviors can interface and interact with emotional experiences (feeling happy or sad) and thus create feedback loops that have dynamical effects on both the behaviors and the emotions.
 Those feedback processes provide data that can be used to assess the differences between expected and actual rewards (e.g. prediction errors).
 For example, situations with elevated stress are associated with prediction errors that are found to be encoded with higher precision, possibly to optimize the system’s response in conditions when accurate responding might be crucial for survival .